 In the second year of the Master programmes of the Faculty Technology, Policy and Management, students choose a specialisation.
-Two of these offer an annotation, meaning that the graduation project is carried out externally in a related organisation.
+One of these offers an annotation, meaning that the graduation project is carried out externally in a related organisation.
 Several standard packages are offered (but individual packages are possible):

 - Emerging Technology-Based Innovation & Entrepreneurship (+ annotation)

 This specialisation aims at students that want to gain in-depth knowledge of how emerging technologies contribute to societal challenges and provide opportunities for innovation and entrepreneurship.
 New emerging technologies can have economic, social and environmental impact.
 Examples of emerging technologies include smart grids, 4G wireless technology, and cloud computing.

 Building on the concept of Responsible Innovation, students learn to better understand how new emerging technologies can have a variety of social, economic and environmental impacts and how these impacts can be balanced.
 Knowing these impacts and how to take the benefit from emerging technologies in a responsible way provides opportunities for innovation managers and entrepreneurs over those who lack such understanding.
 By making use of specific strategic niche management and instruments we focus on the process by which newly developed technologies move from initial idea to successful new technologies in the market and the strategies which firms can apply in those markets to make their technologies successful.
 In particular, we focus on the emergence of dominant designs, identifying commercial applications of new technologies and the role of various stakeholders in (innovation) networks.

 - ICT Management and Design